 Expenditures for capital assets acquired or constructed for general School purposes are reported in the governmental fund that financed the acquisition or construction.
 The capital assets so acquired are reported at cost in the government-wide statement of Net Position but are not reported in the governmental fund financial statements.
-Capital assets are defined by the School as those costing more than \$750.
+Capital assets are defined by the School as those costing more than \$1,000 and all computers & technology purchased.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated assets are recorded at fair value at the date of donation.